 Text source: https://www.sarahbrowne.info/work/the-touching-contract/

-Jesse Jones studied sculpture at the National College of Art and Design, Dublin and completed an MA in visual arts practice at IADT, Dublin, in 2005.
+Jesse Jones attended the National College of Art and Design, Dublin, and IADT, Dublin.
 Working with film, installation, sculpture and collaborative performance, her practice aims to excavate hidden meanings within popular collective consciousness and explore how historical instances of communal culture may hold resonance in our current social and political experiences.
 Jones represented Ireland at the 57th Venice Biennale in 2017.
-She teaches in Fine Art programmes at CIT Crawford College of Art & Design in Cork.View Artist
+She teaches at CIT Crawford College of Art & Design in Cork.View Artist

 Sarah Browne works with film, sculpture and performance and uses social and sculptural processes of engagement to address non-verbal, bodily experiences of knowledge, labour and justice.
 Browne was curator of TULCA Festival of Visual Arts in Galway, 2020.
 She co-represented Ireland at the 53rd Venice Biennale in 2009.
 Her work has been exhibited extensively including solo exhibitions at Marabouparken, Stockholm, 2017, CCA Derry~Londonderry & IMA, Brisbane, 2014.View Artist